M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Logging/index.md

  **THIS NEEDS MORE EXAMPLES**

+ #### Application Insights

+ **NOT PART OF INITIAL DELIVERY**

 ### Log sensitivity

+Log sensitivity filters work by allowing developers to pass structured objects into the logging framework, and for the logging framework to decide how to render that content appropriately.
+Logging sensitivity filters to not attempt to parse log strings to remove information.
+It is imperative that application developers implement logging as described below for the logging sensitivity filters to correctly work.
+It is strongly recommended that you test that your log messages are correctly being filtered before deploying any application.
+{:.note}

 Logs may, by their nature, contain information which may have privacy or commercial sensitivities; imagine situations where a log is being generated about a file that's being converted to PDF, and the log includes a file named `Upcoming Redundancies.docx`.
 The logging framework supports this concept by allowing each log to be allocated a `Sensitivity Level`.
 This sensitivity level describes how some information should be logged within the vault.